websocket-client/websocket-client/README.rst

 Sub Protocols.
 ----------------------------------------

-The server needs to support sub protocols, please set the subprotcol like this.
+The server needs to support sub protocols, please set the subprotocol like this.

 Subprotocol sample::